official-inquiries/climate-action-us-senate-2014/pages/opening-inhofe.md

 ---
 layout: page
 title: Opening Statements -- Inhofe, Hon.
 James U.S. Senator from the State of Oklahoma
-edit: true
 ---

-* TOC
-{:toc}

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 JAMES INHOFE,
-U.S. SENATOR FROM THE STATE OF OKLAHOMA
+## U.S. SENATOR FROM THE STATE OF OKLAHOMA

 Senator INHOFE.
 Thank you, Mr. Chairman.
 Thank you for hold- ing the hearing.